 Before an application can be frozen, it must first be archived with the appropriate status (see Section 3.5.1: Overview, above).
 For more information on archiving, see Section 3.4: Archiving/Un-archiving an Application.

-From the navigation menu on the left hand side, select the “View Archived Files” tab.
+From the navigation menu on the left-hand side, select the “View Archived Files” tab.
 Locate the name of the applicant to be rejected.
 Under the column entitled “Freeze?”, click on the pencil icon.